sketchbuch/vsc-workspace-sidebar/README.md

 - Update tests
 - Condense description needs link to readme
 - Show paths should only apply if there are duplicate labels in the root folder, across root folders it should not matter
+- Show paths maybe needed if there are workspaces with the same name and the folders are compacted (tree)